tthorntone/AdNauseam-Wiki/Dashboard:-3rd-party-filters.md

 ##### Custom filter lists

 You can import custom 3rd-party filter lists: just paste in the text area the URL of where a filter lists can be fetched.
 These custom filter lists will be also automatically updated on a regular basis.

+On some specific web pages, it is possible to subscribe to a 3rd-party filter list by simply clicking on a link to the filter list.
+There is such a page for uBlock Origin: [Filter lists from around the web](https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web)